 There is a new addition of character in THE DEATH MAZE: little Allie—Almeisan, Adelia’s daughter with Rowley who is now the Bishop of St Albans.
 No, I won’t explain the drama and intrigues leading to this decision, you would have to read the book for it.
 It’s weirdly romantic but also a practical decision, remembering I chose the same as Adelia—I can relate too much to her.
 Allie made her debut appearance as an eight-month-old darling who rides a horse with Adelia in a cocooned bag.

-There is another character who was suspected as the culprit who poisoned Rosamund: her closest maid, Dakers.
+Another character who was suspected as the culprit who poisoned Rosamund is her closest maid, Dakers.
 The portrayal of this character is a little bit bewildering.
 I’m not sure she acted the way she did because she has romantic feelings towards Rosamund or she’s very, very, very loyal to Rosamund.
 It’s open to interpretation, of course.
 Other than my interest in following the development of the main characters, I have no ability to relate or empathise with the other characters.

 All in all, I don’t feel content with THE DEATH MAZE.
 I feel the story is too tame, too political, too sombre—although, it is a good continuation of Adelia’s adventures in England.
 Perhaps it’s just the topic that puts me off the track with the story.